sagefy/sagefy/docs/pages/survey_of_learning_research.md

 Information
 -----------

-- SB 35-40, 45: Instructional design techniques are often bound by context; there are few absolute rules.
-Some of the most important factors that vary the context include a) learner prior knowledge, b) learner motivation, c) the goal of transfer (near/far), and  d) the types of tasks involved.
-Often, one experiment will not provide enough data, requires a meta analysis of multiple experiments to find these contextual factors.
-    - Cites Clark and Mayer, 2008; Mayer and Gallini, 1990

 **Question**: _How important is promoting organizational knowledge?
 What strategies are effective to promoting learner organization through presentation?_

 - SH 50: Learners tend to make simple and linear relationships in knowledge, which is vastly slower than a strongly connected network.